krzentner/language-world/data/text-davinci-003/basic_py_md/assembly-0.py.md

+Then, add the code:

 ```
-# assembly: put the wrench around the peg
+# assembly: grab the wrench and wrap it around the peg
-# def assembly(robot):
+def assembly(robot):
-    if check("the robot's gripper is not near the wrench"):
+    if check("the robot's gripper is not above the wrench"):
-        robot.move("gripper above wrench")
+        robot.put("gripper above wrench")
-    if check("the robot's gripper is far from the peg"):
-        robot.move("gripper near peg")
-    if check("the robot's gripper is not above the peg and the robot's gripper is not around the peg"):
+    if check("the robot's gripper is not around the wrench and the robot's gripper is open"):
-        robot.drop("gripper around peg")
+        robot.grab("wrench")
-    if check("the robot's gripper is around the peg and the wrench is not open"):
+    if check("the robot's gripper is forward aligned with the wrench and the wrench is not horizontally aligned with the peg"):
-        robot.open("wrench")
+        robot.align("wrench to peg")
-    if check("the robot's gripper is near the wrench and the wrench is open"):
+    if check("the wrench is horizontally aligned with the peg"):
-        robot.drop("wrench around peg")
+        robot.wrap("wrench around peg")
-    if check("the robot's gripper is around the peg and the wrench is closed"):
-        robot.lift("wrench away from peg")
 ```